davewoloszyn/devdocs/docs/apis/subsystems/ai/index.md

 ## What is AI in this context?

-When we talk about AI in the context of this subsystem, AI is: anything that's plugged in via a Provider Plugin and provides one or more Actions.
+When we talk about AI in the context of this subsystem, AI is anything that's plugged in via a Provider Plugin and provides one or more Actions.

 Artificial Intelligence (AI), Machine Learning (ML), Large Language Models (LLMs), Generative AI, etc.